Ninja Gaiden: Ninja Gaiden III: The Ancient Ship of Doom

-The third game, titled Ninja Gaiden III: The Ancient Ship of Doom features rogue secret agents, genetic engineering and the eponymous warship.
 The gameplay is largely unchanged and more is revealed about Foster, the CIA agent who sent Ryu after Jaquio in the first game and his true intentions towards the ninja.
 It is the first game in the series to have limited continues.
 Additionally, most attacks deal 2 damage units to the player character (rather than 1 in the previous games), who still has only 16 health units.
 Additions include a sword extension power-up that increases the range of the player's attack until the end of the level or until death, new types of surfaces from which the player can hang, and automatically scrolling areas.
 It was ported to the Atari Lynx handheld system.
 The port retains all the content of the NES game.

-Prequel series
+3D games

-The story of the 2004 release of Ninja Gaiden and its sequels have been established as standalone prequels to the NES series, and takes place in the same universe as Team Ninja's Dead or Alive fighting games.
+The story of the 2004 release of Ninja Gaiden and its sequels have been established as standalone prequels to the NES series, and takes place in the same universe as Team Ninja's Dead or Alive fighting games, Earth-9604.
 The main story of the game involves Ryu Hayabusa setting out on a quest to retrieve the Dark Dragon Blade from the hands of evil after most of his clan was wiped out.
 Its sequels feature further connections with the Dead or Alive games, such as Ayane, Momiji and Rachel appearing as supporting characters.

 Ninja Gaiden

 The series was revived after several years with the 2004 release of Ninja Gaiden for the Xbox.
-The title was developed over five years by Team Ninja under the direction of Tomonobu Itagaki and eventually released to high sales and universal acclaim, having a 94% score on Metacritic.
-The magazine Electronic Gaming Monthly awarded it Best Xbox game of the year.
+It was developed over five years by Team Ninja under the direction of Tomonobu Itagaki and released to acclaim, having a 94% score on Metacritic.
+It sold more than 1.5 million copies, making it one of the ten best-selling Xbox games.
+Electronic Gaming Monthly awarded it Best Xbox game of the year.

 An updated version with new content, modes and features came out the following year under the name Ninja Gaiden Black.
 Later, another updated version directed by Yosuke Hayashi was made for the PlayStation 3 as Ninja Gaiden Sigma, released on July 3, 2007.
 This version has its graphics reworked to high definition standards, and Rachel as a playable character.
 In 2012, a further updated version of Sigma was a launch title for the PlayStation Vita, titled Ninja Gaiden Sigma Plus.
 It added a few new costumes for the playable characters, touch controls and making ninpo attacks stronger, and a new trophy list for the game.